Pass 3 — Lowering

 File: src/lowering/lexer_dfa.rs.

 At runtime the lexer turns the source bytes into a stream of tokens before the parser state machine ever runs, so it is the natural place to start.
-The DFA is compiled from the list of non-fragment tokens — with fragment references resolved by the build phase beforehand — using standard Thompson construction plus subset determinization:
+Each declared lexer mode gets its own DFA, compiled from the list of non-fragment tokens whose mode_id matches — with fragment references resolved by the build phase beforehand — using standard Thompson construction plus subset determinization:

 1. NFA construction.
 Each token’s TokenPattern is compiled to an NFA fragment whose end state accepts that token’s kind id.
 Seq concatenates fragments; Alt ε-joins them at both ends; Opt / Star / Plus use the classical ε-transition patterns.
 Ref patterns are unreachable at this point — fragments are resolved earlier — so reaching one is a bug.

 2. Top-level alternation.
-All tokens share a single start state via ε-transitions.
+All tokens in the mode share a single start state via ε-transitions.
 This is what lets the lexer try every pattern in parallel.

 At runtime the lexer implements longest match: advance until the transition table lands on dead, then back up to the last DFA state that had an accept.
-The skip flag on TokenInfo is read by the parser’s pump, not the DFA — skip tokens are matched the same way as any other, they are just routed to a side queue on their way into the event stream.
+The skip flag on TokenInfo is read by the parser’s pump, not the DFA — skip tokens are matched the same way as any other, they are just routed differently on the way into the event stream.
+Mode actions (-> push(name) / -> pop) are applied by the runtime via the generated apply_actions callback once a token has matched, so the active mode stays in sync with the token stream.

 The state-machine op set